concord-consortium/wise-chef/README.md

 ## Overview ##

  This project aims to be a [WISE][WISE] deployment tool.
-It helps developers setup a WISE4 portal, in order to test their WISE4 steps It will eventually mrege with or replace the [wise-vagrant][wise-vagrant] project.
+It helps developers setup a WISE4 portal, in order to test their WISE4 steps It will eventually merge with or replace the [wise4-vagrant][wise4-vagrant] project.

 It uses Librian to install and import chef cookbooks into ./cookbooks.
 Currently it uses the [wise-cookbooks][wise-cookbooks] repo.